Starting a New Business

 Southern Pines, NC 28387

-Moore Forward is the name of Partners in Progress’ entrepreneurial initiative for Moore County, and its overall goal is to create new jobs and contribute to the local economy through entrepreneurial development and small business activity.
+Moore Forward is an entrepreneurial initiative for Moore County, and its overall goal is to create new jobs and contribute to the local economy through entrepreneurial development and small business activity.

-Through Moore Forward, we are working to enhance the local business environment to make it easier for entrepreneurs to start and grow businesses and access the support resources they need to be successful.
-As a result, we recently opened the Moore Forward hub in Pinehurst.
+Moore Forward is working to enhance the local business environment to make it easier for entrepreneurs to start and grow businesses and access the support resources they need to be successful.

 >> For more information about the Moore Forward initiative, go to www.mooreforward.org.